gruvw/portfolio/_posts/2020-04-10-creating-a-python-package.md

 ### Introduction

-Although I coded a lot in Python, I never wrote a package or anything close to it.
+Although I coded a lot in Python, I had never wrote a package or anything close to it.
 I took it like a good opportunity to learn a new skill in this language.
 I wanted my package to be easily installed on any computer with a [pip](https://packaging.python.org/key_projects/#pip){:target="_blank"} command like the other packages I installed in the past.
 This is where I stared.